Abu Belal Muhammad Shafiul Haque: Military career

-In a distinguished career spanning 40 years, Shafiul Huq has held a variety of command, staff and instructional appointments.
+In a distinguished career spanning 40 years, Belal has held a variety of command, staff and instructional appointments.
 As a staff, he served as the aide-de-camp (ADC) to the president of Bangladesh, brigade major (BM) of an infantry brigade and colonel staff of an infantry division.
 He commanded two tank units, three brigades (one armored and two infantry) and two divisions (19th and 33rd).
-He also served as military secretary and adjutant general of the army.
+He also served as Military Secretary and adjutant general of the army.

 UN missions

-From 1988 to 1989, Shafiul Haque served as a military observer with the United Nations Iran-Iraq Military Observer Group (UNIIMOG).
+From 1988 to 1989, Belal served as a military observer with the United Nations Iran-Iraq Military Observer Group (UNIIMOG).
 He was appointed deputy force commander and chief military observer of UNMEE on 4 January 2007.